ritvikindupuri/CloudStrike-AI/README.md

 - **Automated Response Planning:** For any security event, the AI can generate a concise, actionable incident response plan for a security analyst.
 - **Interactive Dashboard:** Visualize the impact of an attack with dynamic charts for system activity and a real-time log of security events.

-## 🤖 How the AI Works
+## 🤖 How the AI Connects Everything

-NetGuard AI's intelligence is powered by a series of interconnected AI agents built with **Google's Genkit**.
-These agents work together to create a cohesive and realistic simulation.
+NetGuard AI's intelligence is powered by a series of interconnected AI agents (Genkit flows).
+These agents work together to create a cohesive and realistic scenario from a single piece of input.

 1.  **Script Generation (`generateAttackScript`):** When a user describes an attack, this agent acts as a "Red Team" expert.
 It interprets the request and writes a plausible but simulated attack script, ensuring no real harm can be done by using placeholder commands.

-2.  **Scenario Modeling (`modelAttackScenario`):** This is the core engine.
+2.  **Scenario Modeling (`modelAttackScenario`):** This is the core engine and central hub.
 When a script is submitted for analysis, this agent acts as a "Cloud Intrusion Detection System."
 It meticulously analyzes the script's intent and generates a rich, interconnected dataset, including:
     - A professional threat analysis report with a risk score.
     - A list of realistic security events (e.g., "Anomalous spike in traffic").
     - A set of affected cloud resources (e.g., "EC2 instance `i-123xyz` is now 'Compromised'").